ppradnesh/vscode-dbt-power-user/README.md

 ### <a id="queryexplanation"> Compiled query preview and explanation</a>

 Get live preview of compiled query as your write code.
-Also, generate explanations for dbt code written previously (by somebody else). [(docs)](https://docs.myaltimate.com/develop/explanation/)
+Also, generate explanations for dbt code written previously (by somebody else).
+You can ask further followup questions on explanation as well. [(docs)](https://docs.myaltimate.com/develop/explanation/)

 ![explanation](media/images/explanation.gif)